CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Experiments

 \subsection{Geometric Inpainting and Biophysical Simulations}

-We aim to demonstrate the capability of our geometric guidance framework to controllably and precisely inpaint patient-specific anatomies for simulation experiments.
-We set up a toy example involving biventricular pressurization, where we specifically aim to edit a patient-specific label map to enlarge or shrink the RV.
-This is demonstrated in \cref{fig:plot_D_seg}, where we extracted the RV moments and obtain the large RV targets by doubling the mass, and the small RV targets by halving the mass (left column insets).
-We then apply mask-based inpainting \cite{kadry2024probing} to edit the RV with geometric guidance (left column) and crop out biventricular segmentations that are discretized with tetrahedral elements (middle column).
-We then simulate biventricular pressurization for the baseline patient case and digital siblings, showing that RV volume plays a significant role in determining wall displacement (right column).
-Further details on the cropping, meshing, and physical simulation steps can be found in \cref{appdx:simulation}.
+We demonstrate that our geometric guidance framework can controllably edit patient-specific anatomy for simulation experiments.
+We consider an example involving biventricular pressurization in which we edit a label map to enlarge or shrink the RV.
+As shown in \cref{fig:plot_D_seg}, we define the RV target geometry by doubling or halving the mass measured from the original label map (left column insets).
+We apply tissue-based inpainting \citep{kadry2024probing} with geometric guidance to edit the RV (left column) and convert the label map to a tetrahedral mesh (middle column).
+We simulate biventricular pressurization for the baseline patient and edited variants, showing how RV volume modulates wall displacement (right column).
+Further details can be found in \cref{appdx:simulation}.